 Your guide will go over the week's programme when you first arrive (usually at dinner on the first night), explaining the special characteristics of the Andalusian trail horse and of the tack used, then discussing each rider's ability, experience and their preference as to the kind of horse they would like to ride.
 The minimum age for this ride is 14 years.

-The start point of your weekend is Can Sort, your hosts' base and where the horses are stabled.
-The guesthouse is surrounded by fields and forests and on-site is a swimming pool and large garden to relax in.
-It offers the warmest climate of all the Pyrenean range, an almost unknown corner of Spain.
-The hotels are small and quiet offering authentic Catalan cuisine and a friendly and welcoming environment.
-The meals are plentiful and contain many typically Catalan dishes as well as regular European dishes.
+The start point of the weekend is Can Grau (or similar), the host's base and where the horses are stabled.
+The guesthouse is surrounded by fields and forests and has an on-site swimming pool and large garden to relax in.
+This almost unknown corner of Spain offers the warmest climate of all the Pyrenean range, The hotels used on the ride are small and quiet, offering authentic Catalan cuisine and a friendly and welcoming environment.
+The meals are plentiful and contain many typically Catalan dishes as well as regular European fare.
 Breakfast is substantial, lunches are either saddle-bag picnics (extensive with quiche/salted cakes/chorizo/Catalan cured meat/fruit/cheese/ham/wine/biscuits/chocolate) or sit-down lunches at a table prepared by the back-up team (hot food/mixed salads/cheese/biscuits/fruit).
 Dinners are 3-4 course and accompanied by good local wines.
 A bottle of local cava is never far away and the atmosphere is very welcoming.
 The team always tries to showcase their regional and Catalan products resulting in beautifully prepared meals for all to enjoy!

 Vegetarian or other dietary requirements can be accommodated with advanced notice.
 Please contact Unicorn Trails with requests.

 Please note that it is your responsibility to ensure you have the correct documentation in place for your trip.